Emergency Room Info

 Nicholas Sumner, DOB 8/5/95

-ALL of his medications go through his feeding tube.
+ALL of his oral medications go through his feeding tube except for Calcitriol which goes in his food.

 Conditions:

-• Type 2 diabetic – well controlled with whole foods, plant-based diet
+• Diabetic – well controlled with whole foods, plant-based diet

 • Osteoporosis